Tune

 Test Tune

-The tune command is new, but has been tested with several old and/or large production backups.
+The tune command is relatively new, but has been tested with several old and/or large production backups.
 This example shows how to try it on an isolated backup database before using it on a production backup:

 $ mkdir temp